4d47/as3-build-xml/README.md

 Generic Flex Ant build script for our AS3 friends over here.

-It builds `src/*.{as,mxml}` using the SWCs in `libs/` and put the generated SWF files in the `bin/` folder.
-If no src files are found at the top-level, it assumes it is an archive and builds a SWC.
+It compiles `src/*.{as,mxml}` using the SWCs in `libs/` and put the generated SWF files in the `bin/` folder.
+If no src files are found at the top-level, it assumes it is an archive and compiles a SWC.

 The ASDoc is generated in `doc/`.
-The FlexUnit classes are in `test/` and Mockolate is available, results including code audit (with FlexPMD, FlexCPD and FlexMetrics) is written in `test-reports/`.
-You can use the deploy task but make sure ant-jsch.jar and jsch.jar (available in `lib`) are in your Ant library path.
+The FlexUnit classes are in `test/` and Mockolate is available, results including code audit (with FlexPMD, FlexCPD and FlexMetrics) are written to `test-reports/`.
+You can use the deploy task, but make sure ant-jsch.jar and jsch.jar (available in `lib`) are in your Ant library path.